MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 {%- include toc -%}
 ## What Is PowerShell Code Quality ?

-Code quality is a vast and somewhat subjective notion, so what we cover here is **my** take on code quality **for PowerShell**, which forms the basis for `PSCodeHealth`.
+Code quality is a vast and somewhat subjective notion, so what we cover here is **my** take on code quality **for PowerShell** and more specifically, the parts which underpin `PSCodeHealth`.

-Instead of engaging in long-winded and abstract discussions about what is quality, we'll focus on tangible attributes which can be observed and reasonably quantified by analyzing the code.
+Instead of engaging in an abstract debate on what is quality, we'll focus on attributes which can be observed and reasonably quantified by analyzing the code.
 This list of attributes is intentionally leaning to where `PSCodeHealth` can help.

 ![WTF is quality ?]({{ "/images/powershell-code-quality-pscodehealth-wtf.png" | absolute_url }})